DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 Consumers who believe they paid more for a product due to a conspiracy between companies to keep prices artificially high may qualify to file antitrust class action lawsuits.
 Such lawsuits typically allege that a group of companies that make similar products or provide similar services conspired to sell their products at a fixed price to prevent competition.

-There have been antitrust class action lawsuits filed against milk companies, airlines, bleach makers, and computer part makers, to name a few.
+Also, there have been antitrust class action lawsuits filed against milk companies, airlines, bleach makers, and computer part makers, to name a few.

 Companies have an obligation to keep your personal information safe.
 We entrust companies with our Social Security numbers, credit card numbers, birth dates and more.
-Congress has passed laws detailing the lengths to which companies must go to protect consumer privacy.
+Also, Congress has passed laws detailing the lengths to which companies must go to protect consumer privacy.

 Examples of privacy violations include: